bugzilla/bugzilla/docs/en/rst/api/core/v1/flag-activity.rst

-id         int     The unique ID of the user. name       string  The login of the user (typically an email address). real_name  string  The real name of the user, if set.
+id         int     The unique ID of the user. name       string  The login of the user (typically an email address). real_name  string  The real name of the user, if set. nick       string  The user's nickname.
+Currently this is extracted
+                   the real_name, name or email field.
 =========  ======  ====================================================

 The type object has the following fields: